Jebet812/Notes/AWS-CCP.md

 * Amazon Managed Blockchain
 * Amazon ElasticCache
 * Amazon DynamoDB Accelerator

+### Machine Learning and AI Services
+1. **Amazon Sagemaker:** fully managed service to build, train and deploy machine learning models at scale. *Frameworks include* Apache MXNet on AWS, TensorFlow on AWS, pYTorch on AWS.
+2. **Amazon SageMaker Ground Truth:** is a data labelling service that will have humans lael a dataset that will be used to train machine learning models.
+3. **Amazon Augmented AI:** allows you to conduct a human review of machine learning (ML) systems to guarantee precision.
+4. **Amazon CodeGuru:** machine learning code analysis service.
+Performs code reviews and will suggest improvements to be made.
+5. **Amazon Lex:** conversion interface service that one can build voice and text chatbots.
+6. **Amazon Personalize:** real time recommendation service.
+Technology used in Amazon to shop.
+7. **Amazon Polly:** text-speech service.
+Upload text and audio file spoken by synthesized voice is generated.
+8. **Amazon Rekognition:** image and voice recognition service.
+Analyze images and videos to detect and label obbjects.
+9. **Amazon Transcribe:** speech to text service.
+10. **Amazon Textract:** automatically extracts text, handwriting, and data from scanned documents
+11. **Amazon Translate:** neural machine learning translation service.
+12. **Amazon Comprehend:** it is a Natural Language Processor (NLP) service used to uncover valuable insights and connections in text.
+13. **Amazon Forecast:** time-series forecasting service based on machine learning (ML) and built for business metrics analysis.
+14. **Amazon Deep Learning AMIs:** provides ML practitioners and researchers with a curated and secure set of frameworks, dependencies, and tools to accelerate deep learning on Amazon EC2.
+15. **Amazon Deep Learning Container:** docker images that are preinstalled and tested with the latest versions of popular deep learning frameworks
+16. **AWS DeepComposer:** ML enables musical keyboard.
+17. **AWS DeepLens:** video camera that uses deep-learning.
+18. **AWS DeepRacer:** toy race car that can be powered with ML to perform automomous driving.
+19. **Amazon Elastic Inference:** allows you to attach low-cost GPU-powered acceleration to Amazon EC2 and SageMaker instances or Amazon ECS tasks, to reduce the cost of running deep learning inference by up to 75%.
+20. **Amazon Fraud Detector:** fully managed fraud detection service.
+21. **Amazon Kendra:** enterprise ML search engine service.
+It uses natural language to suggest answers to question instead of jsut simple keyword matching.

 ### Cloud Architecture
 * ***High Availability*** Ability for service to remain available by ensuring no single point of failure.
 Ensure certain level of performance.